micmejia/bible-dump/AMPC/Isaiah/Isa 28.md

-Therefore thus says the Lord God, Behold, I am laying in Zion for a foundation a Stone, a tested Stone, a precious Cornerstone of sure foundation; he who believes (trusts in, relies on, and adheres to that Stone) will not [^b]_be ashamed or_ give way _or_ hasten away [in sudden panic].
+Therefore thus says the Lord God, Behold, I am laying in Zion for a foundation a Stone, a tested Stone, a precious Cornerstone of sure foundation; he who believes (trusts in, relies on, and adheres to that Stone) will not _be ashamed or_ give way _or_ hasten away [in sudden panic].